Windows Black Screen: Complete Fix Guide [2025]

 Why does my screen go black randomly while using Windows?

-Random black screens during use (not startup) are usually graphics driver crashes or overheating.
-Check: (1) Graphics driver needs update, (2) GPU overheating (clean fans, check temps with HWMonitor), (3) Power supply failing, (4) Monitor cable loose.
+Random black screens (not at startup) mean your graphics driver is crashing or your GPU is overheating.
+Check: (1) Update your graphics driver, (2) Check GPU temps with HWMonitor and clean your fans, (3) Your power supply might be failing, (4) Monitor cable could be loose.

 How long should I wait on a black screen before forcing restart?

-Wait 5 minutes max.
-If Windows hasn't loaded after 5 minutes, it's stuck and force restart is safe.
-Hold power button 10 seconds to shut down, wait 30 seconds, then power on.
+5 minutes tops.
+If Windows hasn't loaded after 5 minutes, it's stuck.
+Force restart is safe—hold the power button for 10 seconds, wait 30 seconds, then turn it back on.

 Will I lose my files fixing a Windows black screen?